hrescak/Sketch-Flex-Layout/README.md

 ![](http://i.imgur.com/Y86vIYJ.png)

-1. Create a prototype group, name it **"prototype .SOMETHING"**
+1. Create a layer group, name it **"prototype .SOMETHING"**
-2. Add rectangle style layers to the group - [these are the supported names and dimensions](http://i.imgur.com/IguIeFI.png)
+2. Add rectangles to the group that will define its style - [these are the supported names and dimensions](http://i.imgur.com/IguIeFI.png)
 	- if you need it, add a text layer named **"@styles"** with layout styles, separated by semicolon - [these are the styles and values](http://i.imgur.com/oseZ1Dr.png)
 3. You can add more groups with their own styles to the prototype group, and these don't need the "prototype" in their name, just the **".somethingelse"** class name
 4. Run _Add Object From Prototype_ action - this will duplicate the prototype, remove all the style layers and if you have a group selected, it will move it under the group.
 This will also apply the layout.
 5. After you make changes, Run cmd + ctrl + L for the layout to apply.

-*Tip* - you can have both prototypes and a *@stylesheet* layer on the same page.
+**Tip** - you can have both prototypes and a *@stylesheet* layer on the same page.

+**Pro Tip** - when you duplicate your groups, you can prevent Sketch from adding "copy" to their names - Go to Preferences > Layers > Uncheck "Rename Duplicated Layers"

 ## Notes